 The level of supervision varies as you progress through your training.
-Clinical experience is a powerful teacher and your practice learning will be further supplemented and consolidated through in-practice teaching (both formal and informal), teaching visits from medical educators, programmatic assessments and attendance of educational workshops with your peers.
+Clinical experience is a powerful teacher and your practice learning will be further supplemented and consolidated through in-practice teaching (both formal and informal), teaching visits from medical educators, programmatic assessments and attendance at educational workshops with your peers.

 Your allocated GP supervisor is responsible for your on-site clinical guidance and support, in-practice teaching and assessing your clinical competence.